-One zoning district accommodates housing affordable to moderate income (RM zone) and four residential districts accommodate above moderate income housing (RE, RL, RS, and RU).
-These districts allow housing by right.
-The sites were evaluated for infrastructure based on the city's Urban Water Management and Sewer Plans and are within the City's growth projections.
-These infill sites can be readily provided with water and sewer services.
+One zone accommodates housing affordable to moderate income (RM zone) and four zones accommodate above moderate income (RE, RL, RS, RU) as by-right uses.
+Appendix A lists all housing sites in compliance with SCAG's E-Inventory form.
+The sites were evaluated for infrastructure based on the city's Urban Water Management and Sewer Plans, are within the City's growth projections, and can readily be provided with water and sewer services.
 The zones are: